 The volume of referral traffic comprises a strong indicator of the role platform companies play.
 For many years, Facebook gained significance as a source of referral traffic to the news media.
 However, since mid-2017 and in early 2018 the company has shifted its strategy and instead tried to offer a platform that keeps its users on their site and applications.
 Consequently, the relative proportion of referral traffic from Facebook has decreased substantially (Benton, 2018).
 What does this reveal concerning dislocation and power dependency?
 For several years, the news media developed activities aimed at achieving increasingly more traffic (referrals) via social media platforms.
 A mutual dependency evolved, albeit increasingly marked by tens of thousands of publishers becoming more dependent on one platform company (i.e. Facebook).
-For Facebook the dependency is salient in cases where users expect news from their platform to be satisfied, and when other forms of similarly appreciated content does not flow in.
+For Facebook the dependency is salient in cases where users expect news from their platform to be satisfied, and when other forms of similarly appreciated content do not flow in.
 With these changes Facebook has reduced their already relatively small dependency on news publishers even further, which came as a massive blow to news industries and their preconditions for succeeding with advertising.
 As a result, news media firms need to reconfigure their business model and work towards becoming less dependent on non-proprietary platforms, yet maintaining a balanced presence.

-Ultimately, there is a dislocation of news from the proprietary platforms of news media to non-proprietary social media platforms.
-Meanwhile, social media platforms are clearly dependent on the news media, and many other producers of information and entertainment to offer their users valuable content and experiences on their platforms.
-Consequently, the news has become increasingly detached from the context of its original producer and production processes (Carlson, 2017, p.
+Moreover, the news has become increasingly detached from the context of its original producer and production processes (Carlson, 2017, p.
 65).
 News may travel to a multitude of platforms that also contain a mix of other content and voices.
 The travelling of news from its original context of production is not a new phenomenon.
 The processes of quoting and rewriting in journalism, and the circulation of rumors among readers, are intrinsic to news as a public knowledge.
 News logics are, however, added to the traveling of news when news is distributed across diverse platforms.
 So-called “ambient journalism” (Hermida, 2013) has become prominent in an age of social media.
 This has resulted in diverse kinds of news travelling quickly between news producers, platforms and publics.
 When the news is tailored for and distributed to diverse non-proprietary platforms, the news media transfer their content to someone else.
 While remaining editorially responsible for the content itself, and in contrast to a situation where news media successfully run their own proprietary platforms, these are now losing control, attention spans from news consumers on their own platforms, critically important data, and revenues.